Visual Transformation Telling: Related Works

 To the best of our knowledge, there are few studies on designing specific tasks for visual transformation reasoning.
-The only related work is TVR~\cite{hongTransformationDrivenVisual2021}, which requires predicting a sequence of changes in properties (e.g. color) given the initial and final states.
-However, the synthetic scenario used in TVR is far from reality and the property changes it requires are not commonly used to describe transformations in everyday life.
+TVR~\cite{hongTransformationDrivenVisual2021} and OVT~\cite{qiuGraphRepresentationOrderaware2023a} require to predict a sequence of property (e.g. color) changes given the initial and final states.
+However, the synthetic scenario used in both datasets is far from reality and the property changes are not commonly used to describe transformations in real life.
 In contrast, VTT emphasizes event-level description, which is a more natural way of describing transformations.
-Visual storytelling~\cite{ting-haoVisualStorytelling2016,raviAESOPAbstractEncoding2021a} also requires event-level description but mixes transformations with other content, making it difficult to evaluate transformation reasoning specifically.
+Visual storytelling~\cite{ting-haoVisualStorytelling2016,raviAESOPAbstractEncoding2021a} indeed requires event-level description, but transformations are mixed throughout the story, making it difficult to evaluate transformation reasoning specifically.
 Visual abductive reasoning~\cite{liangVisualAbductiveReasoning2022} has a similar core idea to VTT, which is to find the most likely explanation for incomplete observations.
 However, VTT aims to reason multiple logically related transformations from states, while their task only requires reasoning a single missing transformation from multiple transformations.
 Procedure planning~\cite{changProcedurePlanningInstructional2020} aims to complete a job given states, while VTT focuses on explaining transformations between states, which has wider scenarios, such as explaining the wet ground with rain.
 Furthermore, the requirement for natural language generation in VTT leads to different evaluations and unique challenges, such as generalization on language compositions and transformation combinations.
 Finally, walkthrough planning~\cite{changProcedurePlanningInstructional2020} has a different target, which is to predict intermediate states.